cloud-gov/cg-site/content/overview/pricing/rates.md

 - [**Resource usage quota:**]({{< relref "overview/pricing/quotas.md" >}}): The memory, in MB of RAM, you reserve for your applications.
 Assessed monthly and doesn’t roll over month-to-month.
 - [**Managed services:**]({{< relref "overview/pricing/managed-services-cost.md" >}}) Services that cloud.gov can spin up quickly and run on your behalf.
 Currently free.
 See the services and plans offered for each service by [running `cf marketplace`]({{< relref "docs/apps/managed-services.md" >}}).

-Once you fill out the [initial interest form](https://docs.google.com/forms/d/e/1FAIpQLSevZfuJ_4KE-MZlm9gttYfsXQp0PJL7OR6k6LbZ9XnFn-oA6g/viewform), the cloud.gov team will work with you to figure out what package makes the most sense for your work.
+You can email [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov) to work with the cloud.gov team on estimating your costs, or to start your purchase.

 ## cloud.gov access packages

 ### Prototyping

 Our most basic paid package lets many teams build and deploy apps, with access control delegated to teams.
-Prototyping accounts cannot host production data; all apps are limited to the `*.app.cloud.gov` domain.
+Prototyping packages cannot host production data; all apps are limited to the `*.app.cloud.gov` domain.
 Whole agencies or departments often purchase a single prototyping package.

 **Annual fee:** $15K<br>
 **Resource usage quota:** ~$99 per GB per month[*](#quota-pricing), up to any limit set by user<br>
 **Managed services:** Full access

-Interested in a prototyping account?
+Interested in a prototyping package?
 [Fill out our initial interest form.](https://docs.google.com/forms/d/e/1FAIpQLSevZfuJ_4KE-MZlm9gttYfsXQp0PJL7OR6k6LbZ9XnFn-oA6g/viewform)

 ### Open data

 Host one public-facing system with no confidentiality risk assessed.
-Open data accounts include all the spaces you need and DNS support.
+Open data packages include all the spaces you need and DNS support.
 This is the lightest production-level package.

 **Annual fee:** $10K<br>
 **Resource usage quota:** ~$99 per GB per month[*](#quota-pricing), up to 2GB<br>
 **Managed services:** Full access

-Interested in an open data account?
+Interested in an open data package?
 [Fill out our initial interest form.](https://docs.google.com/forms/d/e/1FAIpQLSevZfuJ_4KE-MZlm9gttYfsXQp0PJL7OR6k6LbZ9XnFn-oA6g/viewform)

 ### FISMA Low